getsentry/sentry-java/docs/context.rst

 context instance for all threads for the lifetime of the application.

-To override the ``ContextManager`` you will need to override the ``getContextManager`` method in the ``DefaultSentryFactory``.
+To override the ``ContextManager`` you will need to override the ``getContextManager`` method in the ``DefaultSentryClientFactory``.
 A simpler API will likely be provided in the future.

 Using Breadcrumbs
 -----------------